MKrbm/phase_of_matter/README.md

-Just trying to detect phase transition temperature.
+Just trying to detect phase transition temperature of triangular lattice ising model by using model that studied phase transition temperature of square lattice ising model .
 But failed due to lack of sample data of triangular lattice Ising model.